sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 ```

 For reasons we'll explore later, we also need to add the following line
-somewhere in the module so `Dist::Zilla` can build our module.
+somewhere in the module so `Dist::Zilla` can build our module:

   `# ABSTRACT: Quick Greetings for the world`